Show time for 692nd Lord Mayor

 The entertainment includes craft workshops, walking tours, face painting, and music from local bands and choirs, as well as fairground rides in St. Paul’s Churchyard and food stalls in Paternoster Square.

-This year, four of London’s Thames bridges – London, Millennium, Cannon Street, and Southwark – which have been involved in the Illuminated River project, will provide some surprises for the crowds.
-Visit www.illuminatedriver.london for more details.
+This year, three of London’s Thames bridges – London, Cannon St and Southwark – will be lit especially for the occasion, with lighting designers Speirs & Major working with the City of London Corporation to provide something special for the crowds.
 There will be no fireworks display on the Embankment this year.

 The City of London Corporation, which is headed by the Lord Mayor and supports the Lord Mayor’s Show, is the fourth largest funder of heritage and cultural activities in the UK and invests over £100m every year.